nocobase/nocobase/packages/plugins/api-keys/docs/en-US/usage.md

-# API Keys Usage
+# API keys Usage

 ## Creating an API Key

-After enabling the plugin, go to the API Keys plugin management page, click `Add API Key`, fill in the relevant information, and click Save to create an API Key.
+After enabling the plugin, go to the API keys plugin management page, click `Add API Key`, fill in the relevant information, and click Save to create an API Key.

 ## Using an API Key